Smg21/web-sprint-challenge-intro-to-react/README.md

 ## Stretch Interview Questions

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React.Js is a JavaScript Library That is Free and Open Sourced.
+The main problems that it solves would be the development of large applications that have temporal data changes such as liking posts on Facebook or Instagram.
+React allows for this process to go smoother and is able to better keep up with the many frequent upvotes or downvotes.
 1. Describe component state.
+The state is a built-in React object that is used to contain data or information about the component.
 1. Describe props.
+ Props are used to pass data from a parent component to a child component.
+They are similar to function arguments in Javascript.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A "side effect" is anything that affects something outside the scope of the function being executed.
+I believe an example could be with using useEFfect.
+Whenever props within useEffect Changes it sets the state inside useEffect.